-It was the stories of countless women in tech being withheld from opportunities and advancements that inspired her to build ChairmanMe: “After a couple of decades of doing a lot of really powerful work that I'm really proud of, I wanted to switch gears and fight all the same injustices, but do it from a point of view of creating something better versus shining a spotlight and taking down what was,” notes Sarah.
+It was the stories of countless women in tech being withheld from career opportunities and advancements that inspired her to build ChairmanMe: “After a couple of decades of doing a lot of really powerful work that I'm really proud of, I wanted to switch gears and fight all the same injustices, but do it from a point of view of creating something better versus shining a spotlight and taking down what was,” notes Sarah.

-Now a community of over 10,000 entrepreneurs, founders, business folk and working parents, ChairmanMe invites guest hosts and speakers to create courses on a suite of topics; from financial literacy to body positivity, networking to negotiating, public relations to anti-prejudice trainings, ChairmanMe has created (in their own words) an “abuse-free, constructive, intimate connection to the entire world.”
+Now a community of over 10,000 entrepreneurs, founders, business folk and working parents, ChairmanMe invites guest hosts and speakers to create courses on topics from a suite of topics; from financial literacy to body positivity, networking to negotiating, public relations to anti-prejudice trainings, ChairmanMe has created (in their own words) an “abuse-free, constructive, intimate connection to the entire world.”

-For $10 a month, users have unlimited access to the learning community that includes not only the entire suite of lessons, but spaces in which to connect with other females.
+For $10 a month, users have unlimited access to join the learning community that includes not only the entire suite of lessons, but spaces in which to connect with other females.
 ChairmanMe also offers other free courses every week, virtually.

-ChairmanMe didn’t always start out as the web’s premier learning community and forum for (mostly) women.
+ChairmanMe didn't always start out as the web's premier learning community and open a forum for (mostly) women.
 Sarah has, as any good entrepreneur does, learned a lot along the way from equally brilliant people in her community.